-We’re continuing our kitchen spring cleaning guide and tackling the freezer today!
+We’re continuing our kitchen spring cleaning guide and spring cleaning your freezer today!
 If you missed it, our first post covered what you should consider when spring cleaning your fridge, and we’ll be doing the pantry next.

 Since it’s now fully spring, we have all of this “spring cleaning” energy, right??
 One great place to put that energy is into a serious kitchen deep clean.
 Appliances, drawers, etc. are great, but the main areas that really take a beating during the year: the fridge, the freezer, and the pantry.

 Let’s dig into spring cleaning your freezer